CDTbot/CDTbot/README.md

 Alpha Release - February 2020

 ## Contribute
+PLACEHOLDER has a [Code of Conduct](CODE_OF_CONDUCT.md) that offers guidelines for how to contribute.

-Please email all bugs / content suggestions / improvements to mbartho@stanford.edu.
+Generally, please email all bugs / content suggestions / improvements to mbartho@stanford.edu.
 Thank you for your help!

 If you used this program in your research, please cite it!
 We would love nothing more than to see it used out in the wild.